Creating an emergency plan

 - What are the emergency numbers for that location?
 911 only works if you are in the same location as the person needing help, and calls cannot usually be forwarded to a different location.
 Search online and note numbers for local police, fire department, mobile crisis unit, crisis hotline, and the nearest urgent care or emergency room.

-- What is the emergency contact information for your doctor or other health care professional(s)?
+- What is the emergency contact information for your provider or other health care professional(s)?

 - Get patient authorization to release information to their emergency contact if needed.